-For this unique production, objects were carefully selected among his collection for their strong evocative power.
-Secondly, to uncover this evocative power, objects were treated by passionate conservators in the respect of the objects historical and cultural value as well as conservation standards.
-Finally, objects are meticulously positioned and sculpted using lighting to reveal them and guide the visitors’ eye.
+For this unique production, objects were carefully selected from his collection for their strong evocative power.
+Secondly, to uncover this evocative power, objects were treated by passionate conservators with respect to the objects’ historical and cultural value as well as conservation standards.
+Finally, objects were meticulously positioned and lighting was used to accentuate them and guide the visitors’ eyes.

 « The idea is to give the floor back (to the object), to awake its expressions, to seize its essence. »

 This approach is complemented with the concept of object matchmaking – enabling the objects to interact not only with the visitors but also with the other objects in the room.
 This, along with the absence of display cases and labels creates a unique closeness between the spectators and the acting-objects.
 Visitors are invited to meander not only as spectators but as actors in the scenes, creating their own tour by following their artistic sensitivity and discovering the objects as the walk by.

 « My approach is somehow similar to the Renaissance autodidact Humanists.
 Back in the time of cabinet of curiosities knowledge was acquired through what the senses could perceive (sight, touch).
 As the science of the Humanist resulted of their intuition, not their reason.»